How to look for records of... Parliament

 House of Lords Journals 1997-2017 are also available via Parliament’s website.
 Limited Lords Journals can be found online via British History Online.

-Printed Journals may also be accessible in large reference libraries such as university libraries.
+The National Archives holds manuscript and print Journals for both the House of Commons and the House of Lords, as well as associated calendars and indexes.
+Printed Journals may also be accessible in other large reference libraries such as university libraries.

 House of Lords Judgments